AllenLiu45/MuseStock/README.md

 CMIN: https://github.com/BigRoddy/CMIN-Dataset

 ## Data process
-After down the raw dataset.
-You need to process the data.
-Then you can cd into the data_process  folder and follow the following steps:
+After download the raw dataset.
+You need to process raw data to eliminate the missing data and the outliers, then cd into the './data_process' folder and follow the following steps:
 ```sh
 $ python price_process.py
 $ python news_process.py